jvashwini/Ashwini_Task2/README.md

 npm start

 database
-💾 Data Storage
+Data Storage
 Instead of using a database like MongoDB or MySQL, data is stored in memory using arrays defined in data.js.

 How to Use
 Register a new user on the Register page.
 Log in using the same credentials.
 After logging in, you’ll be redirected to the Notes page.
 Add a new note by filling in your name, topic, and text.
 View your notes instantly after adding.

-Delete any note by clicking the ❌ icon on the note card.
+Delete any note by clicking the DELETE icon on the note card.

 Example Test User:
 1.user:test12@gmail.com